JasonKretzer/kualico/README.md

 6) The elevator should be able to handle going directly to a floor without intervening stops for emergency purposes.
 Not in the spec, but I think it lends itself to this functionality without inconvenience.

+At this point, I am writing too much and coding too little.
+I can update the readme in shorter bursts and after the time limit.